ModDota/moddota.github.io/_articles/scripting/particle-attachment.md

 ## Attachments

-Particles need to be Attached to some entity location to begin its behavior.
+Particles need to be attached to some entity location to begin their behavior.
 This can be as easy as a single `"Target" "TARGET"` line, or contain many weird attach points that you will need to discover through numerous trial and error attempts.

 Here is a list of every attach type, in order of importance/relevance.